GVDub/panai-seed-node/docs/federation.md

   - Receives new memories (structured format TBD)
 - `POST /announce_presence`
   - Beacon endpoint for announcing availability
+- `GET /peer_info`
+  - Returns identity, capabilities, and status of the peer node

+- Note: All federated requests should support `Authorization` headers for peer validation.

 ## 5. Shared Memory Format